speudusa/csharp-web-development-wiki/Lesson-9-(Exceptions-&-Build-Tools).md

-# Class 9: Exceptions and Build Tools
+# Lesson 9: Exceptions and Build Tools

 ## In the prep work this week, the students learned